quinnie-boi/Data-Wrangling-NaN-Sense/README.md

 The median AirBnB price in Christchurch Central (Location ID) is $239.

-Location id: 1097487 (Fendalton Ward) of Christchurch resulted in the craziest (largest) gap between short- and long-term rental prices.
+Location id: 316800.0  Clearwater 447.36 of Christchurch resulted in the craziest (largest) gap between short- and long-term rental prices.

 ## There are "______" AirBnBs and "______" rental properties in each location.